CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 #### Images

 Similar to videos, we currently support the addition of an image for each track to use as a cover in different pages.

-The image for each track should have the same file name as the corresponding track and their presence is optional.
+The `tracks/[main|side]-tracks/track-slug/index.[png|jpg]` images are each track individual cover images and their presence is optional.

 ```
 tracks
+├─ main-tracks
+│  ├─ placeholder.[png|jpg]
+│  ├─ track-slug-1
+│  │  ├─ index.[png|jpg]
+│  │  └─ index.json
+│  └─ track-slug-2
+│     ├─ index.[png|jpg]
+│     └─ index.json
+└─ side-tracks
-├── placeholder.[png|jpg]
+   ├─ placeholder.[png|jpg]
-├── track-slug-1.json
-├── track-slug-1.[png|jpg]
-├── track-slug-2.json
-├── track-slug-2.[png|jpg]
+   ├─ track-slug-3
+   |  ├─ index.[png|jpg]
+   │  └─ index.json
+   ├─ track-slug-4
+   |  ├─ index.[png|jpg]
+   │  └─ index.json
-└── ...
+   └─ ...
 ```

-On the other hand, the `placeholder.[png|jpg]` image is required and will be used as fallback for all tracks that don't have a cover image.
+On the other hand, the `tracks/[main|side]-tracks/placeholder.[png|jpg]` images are required and will be used as fallback for each side of tracks that don't have a cover image.